awslabs/chorus/docs/src/app/docs/installation/page.md

 # Install with a specific version of LangChain
 pip install "python-chorus[langchain]" "langchain>=0.1.0"

-# Install with a specific version of JSONNet
+# Install with a specific version of PyYAML
-pip install "python-chorus[jsonnet]" "jsonnet>=0.20.0"
+pip install "python-chorus" "PyYAML>=6.0"
 ```

 ---